Vikash Jaiswal

-Vikash Jaiswal is an Indian entrepreneur.
-He is the founder of Gametion Technologies Pvt.
+Vikash Jaiswal is an Indian entrepreneur. is the founder of Gametion Technologies Pvt.
 Ltd. and creator of Ludo King, a popular gaming app developed by Gametion for Android and iOS.

 At the ET Brand Equity Gaming Summit in 2021, Jaiswal asked the Indian government to support the game development industry within the country.
-According to Jaiswal there should be "specialised courses focusing on game development under related streams like computer science or engineering."
+According to Jaiswal, there should be "specialised courses focusing on game development under related streams like computer science or engineering."

-History

 Early life

 Vikash Jaiswal was born in Patna, Bihar.

 He loved playing video games, especially in gaming parlours.
 His favorites were the popular Nintendo Mario games and Road Fighter.
 Growing up, Jaiswal used to make hand-made greeting cards and give them to a local stationery shop to sell.